wizelineacademy/react-bootcamp-2020/README.md

 We won't share its source-code until after the certification is complete and all the participants deliver their own implementations (we don't want to bias your solution).

 You should use this application just as a guide and as a trigger for your own ideas.
-It's not mandatory to reproduce the exact functionalities nor the same styling; this is **YOUR** project and you can be creative in the way you build it.
+It's not mandatory to reproduce the exact functionalities nor the same styling.
+It is **YOUR** project and you can be creative in the way you build it.

 ### Requirements

-These are the main requirements we will evaluate from your deliverable:
+These are the main requirements for your deliverable evaluation:

 - Use all that you've learned in the course:
   - Functional Components